Empowering girls to explore career opportunities in science, engineering, arts/design, & math (STEAM)

 The YWCA of Greater Atlanta’s TGI Tech program is looking for a fall intern.
 A TGI Tech intern will proactively participate in the YWCA of Greater Atlanta’s mission – to eliminate racism, empower women, stand up for social justice, help families, and strengthen communities – by assisting in the coordination of the Teen Girls in Technology Program which provides diverse range of empowering experiences that provide girls with opportunities to increase their skills and confidence in the fields of science, technology, engineering and math.

 In 2009 and 2010, women comprised of less than 25% of participants in science, technology, engineering, and math programs.
 Furthermore, fewer than 1 in 10 employed scientists and engineers in the United States were women of color.

 Each year we provide our high school students with 50 hours of college prep, which includes monthly workshops and an annual college trip.

 Some of the schools we have visited include: Auburn University, Bethune Cookman College, Duke University, North Carolina A&T University, North Carolina Central University, and Tuskegee University.

 During our annual trip to the Kennedy Space Center, TGI Tech participants have a chance to learn about aerospace engineering and talk with NASA astronauts.

 In partnership with Delta Airlines and the Organization of Black Aerospace Professionals (OBAP), TGI Tech has participated in the Delta Dream Flight program since 2010, visiting the Naval Air Museum in Pensacola, FL, the Wright-Patterson Air Force Base in Dayton, OH, and the National Air and Space Museum in Washington, DC.

-If you would like to get involved with TGI Tech, please contact our Program Director, Roxanne Francis, for more information at [email protected] or call 404.835.1633.
+If you would like to get involved with TGI Tech, for more information please contact [email protected] or call 404.892.3476.